1: Groceries & Bulk Goods

 We’re hopeful to help elevate and support such adventurous foodpreneurs.

-We can’t emphasize enough the cry from restaurants to please order curbside pickup or takeout directly from them – via their website or verified phone number.
+We can’t emphasize enough the cry from restaurants to please order curbside pickup or takeout directly – via their website or verified phone number.
 Consider delivery when the restaurant manages it themselves.
-(3rd party delivery apps are the bain of their existence)

-While this isn’t an innovation, it’s a constant theme we hear every. single. week.
+While this isn’t an innovation, it’s a constant theme we hear.*

 Here’s hoping for an effective vaccine or similar application ASAP.